Cruelty to animals: Brazil

 Brazil is a high-volume animal producer, slaughtering around 30.8 land-based animals per person per year, compared to a global average of 10.1.
 The country's dependency on farmed animals is relatively high, with around 8 farmed animals per person, double the global average of 4.1.

 A 1998 law prohibits the abuse of domestic and wild animals.
 It imposes more serious penalties for cruelty than the 1934 decree, with a sentence of 3 months to a year plus a fine, with the penalty increased by one-sixth to one-third of the animal is killed.

 Canada

-In Canada, it is an offence under the Criminal Code to intentionally cause unnecessary pain, suffering, or injury to an animal.
+In Canada, it is an offense under the Criminal Code to intentionally cause unnecessary pain, suffering, or injury to an animal.
 Poisoning animals is specifically prohibited.
-It is also an offence to threaten to harm an animal belonging to someone else.
+It is also an offense to threaten to harm an animal belonging to someone else.
 Most provinces and territories also have animal protection legislation.
 However, it is not explicitly illegal in Canadian law to kill a dog or cat for consumption.

 The Animal Legal Defense Fund releases an annual report ranking the animal protection laws of every province and territory based on their relative strength and general comprehensiveness.
 In 2014, the strongest four jurisdictions were Manitoba, British Columbia, Ontario, and Nova Scotia.
 The weakest four were Saskatchewan, Northwest Territories, Quebec, and Nunavut.